jack-thomas/recipes.jackthomas.io/_drafts/cold-brew-concentrate.md

 ## Source

+Jack Thomas

-Trial and error.
+This recipe was basically developed via trial and error.
 The important thing here is the grind setting and the ratio.